 First day

-Arrival in Lecce in the afternoon and check into the hotel.
-Our guide will be waiting for us and will accompany us along the Salento Trail!
-Together, at a slow and respectful pace, we will walk along paths by the sea, ancient sheep tracks, fragrant countryside and authentic villages, far from mass tourism, following a rhythm that leaves room for listening and discovery.
-Each village will be marked with a stamp on the Pilgrim's Passport, until the last one, in Santa Maria di Leuca, at the Sanctuary of De Finibus Terrae, where the journey comes to an end.
-At the end, we will receive our Testimonium of the Salento Way: a tangible sign of the journey completed and the precious time you have dedicated to it.
-A concrete reminder of an experience that will remain with you forever.
+We arrive in Lecce in the afternoon and check into the hotel.
+Our guide will be waiting for us to accompany us along the Cammino del Salento!
+Together, at a slow and respectful pace, we will walk along seaside paths, ancient sheep tracks, fragrant countryside, and authentic villages, far from mass tourism, following a rhythm that leaves room for listening and discovery.
+Each village will be marked with a stamp in the Pilgrim’s Passport, all the way to the last one, in Santa Maria di Leuca, at the Sanctuary of De Finibus Terrae, where the journey comes to an end.
+At the end, we will receive our Testimonium of the Cammino del Salento: a tangible sign of the journey completed and the precious time you have dedicated to yourself.
+A concrete memento of an experience that will stay with you.

 Second day